Skip to main content

 Modifying the Power Paragraph to Address Argumentative Writing

 Arguments proceed much in the same way that I've described so far.
-To do well here, students still compose a strong topic sentence; they strategically stack various pieces of evidence and analysis, and include an intro in and an outro – all the rules still apply.
+To do well here, students still compose a strong topic sentence; they strategically stack various pieces of evidence and analysis, and include an intro and an outro – all the rules still apply.
 The difference, however, is that prompts requiring students to construct an argument invariably want counterclaims to be introduced, addressed, and rebutted.

 Summary